Some posts contain compensated links. Please read this disclaimer for more info.

 Denominations: Notes: RSD10 – RSD1000.
 Coins: RSD1 – RSD20

 Other currencies accepted: It’s always a great idea to be aware of tensions between neighboring countries, and if you’re traveling to Serbia in particular, bear in mind that bordering Kosovo is not on the same currency.
-If you attempt to use Euros in Serbia, you will possibly cause offense, but you’ll undoubtedly get an abysmal exchange rate if nothing else.
-If you’re visiting the border area with Kosovo, you might be able to change your Euros there, but it’s unlikely and not really an excellent idea to try.
+If you attempt to use Euros in Serbia, you will possibly offend, but you’ll undoubtedly get an abysmal exchange rate if nothing else.
+If you’re visiting the border area with Kosovo, you will be able to change your Euros there.

 How To Tip In Serbia

-The tipping culture in Serbia has only really just arrived, and as a result, you’ll only really notice it in the major towns and in Belgrade itself.
-You won’t usually see service charges on your final bill, so it’s then up to you how much you want to tip in bars and restaurants if you want to tip at all.
+Serbia’s tipping culture has only really just arrived, and as a result, you’ll only really notice it in the major towns and in Belgrade itself.
+You won’t usually see service charges on your final bill, so it’s then up to you how much you want to tip in bars and restaurants if you’re going to tip at all.
 If you felt the service was of a high standard, you’re free to tip anywhere between 10-15% of your final bill, but feel free not to do so if you didn’t enjoy the time you spent there.
-You could also simply round up your bill around if you are in a smaller cafe or eatery.
+You could also round up your account if you are in a smaller cafe or eatery.

-You should, however, be aware that if a band of musicians visits your table and you show enjoyment of their performance, they will hang around a little and see if a tip is forthcoming.
-It can be awkward if you’re not aware of it, so in this case, simply give them a small tip, however much you want to give, and they will be grateful.
+However, you should be aware that if a band of musicians visits your table and you show enjoyment of their performance, they will hang around a little and see if a tip is forthcoming.
+It can be awkward if you’re not aware of it, so in this case, simply give them a small tip, however much you want to offer, and they will be grateful.
 They will then leave you alone!

-Tour guides aren’t typically subject to tips, but its personal discretion if you want to do so.
-The same goes for taxi drivers, but if you feel you want to give a tip, it’s enough to simply round up the fare to the nearest 100.
+Tour guides aren’t typically subject to tips, but it’s personal discretion if you want to do so.
+The same goes for taxi drivers, but if you feel you want to give a tip, it’s enough to round up the fare to the nearest 100.

-If you’re staying in a hotel and you receive top service from porters and cleaning staff, you should consider around 1000 RSD for every bag you have for porters, and around 1000 RSD for cleaning staff, for every day you’re staying.
+If you’re staying in a hotel and you receive top service from porters and cleaning staff, you should consider around 1000 RSD for every bag you have for porters, and about 1000 RSD for the cleaning team, for every day you’re staying.
 However, don’t feel you necessarily need to do this if you didn’t think the service was up to much.

 Serbia Travel Blogs